jessepav/lacygoill-wiki-backup/vim/tags.md

         $ make
         $ sudo checkinstall

-During the installation, `$ checkinstall` will complain about the version number being invalid: just  type immediately (no menu entry to  select) whatever number you want (1.2.3).
+During  the  installation, `checkinstall(8)`  will  complain  about the  version number being invalid:  just type immediately (no menu entry  to select) whatever number you want (1.2.3).

 For more info, read: